The Richest Royals

 7. King Mohammed VI, Morocco

 8. Sheikh Hamad bin Khalifa Al Thani, Qatar

 11. Sultan Qaboos bin Said, Oman

 13. Sheikh Sabah Al-Ahmad Al-Jaber Al Sabah, Kuwait

 15. King Mswati III, Swaziland

 It should be noted that different countries list and accredit the wealth of their monarch in different ways.
 Forbes describe the impact of this in their article.Filed under British Royals, Brunei Royals, Kuwaiti Royals, Liechtenstein Royals, Monaco Royals, Moroccan Royals, Oman Royals, Other Royals, Qatar Royals, Saudi Royals, Swazi Royals, Thai Royals, UAE Royals

-Tagged Abu Dhabi, Albert II of Monaco, Dubai, Elizabeth II, Finances, Forbes Listings, Hans-Adam II, King Abdullah bin Abdul Aziz, King Bhumibol Adulyadej, Mohammed VI, Mswati III, Prince Karim Aga Khan, Sheikh Hamad bin Khalifa, Sheikh Khalifa bin Zayed, Sheikh Mohammed bin Rashid, Sheikh Sabah al-Ahmed, Sultan Hassanal Bolkiah, Sultan Qaboos, Wealth.
+Tagged Albert II of Monaco, Elizabeth II of the United Kingdom, Emirate of Abu Dhabi, Emirate of Dubai, Finances, Forbes Listings, Hans-Adam II of Liechtenstein, King Abdullah bin Abdul Aziz of Saudi Arabia, King Bhumibol Adulyadej of Thailand, Mohammed VI of Morocco, Mswati III of Swaziland, Prince Karim Aga Khan, Sheikh Hamad bin Khalifa Al Thani, Sheikh Khalifa bin Zayed Al Nahyan, Sheikh Mohammed bin Rashid Al Maktoum, Sheikh Sabah al-Ahmed Al-Sabah, Sultan Hassanal Bolkiah of Brunei, Sultan Qaboos of Oman, Wealth.